-MLD snooping is disabled on all VLAN interfaces.
+MLD snooping is disabled on all VLANs.

 The MLD snooping global state is disabled by default.

-For a VLAN to operate with MLD snooping, both the global state and per interface state must be enabled.
+For a VLAN to operate with MLD snooping, both the global state and the VLAN state must be enabled.
 On a VLAN, the setting of IGMP snooping and MLD snooping are independent.
 That is, IGMP snooping and MLD snooping can be simultaneously enabled on the same VLAN.